 - 1. Support the profession's Code of Ethics and comply with the profession's Scope of Practice. - 2.
-Demonstrate knowledge and skills relating to verbal, non-verbal, and written medical - communication in areas of patient care and professional relationships. - 3.
+Demonstrate knowledge and skills relating to verbal, non-verbal, and written medical communication in areas of patient care and professional relationships. - 3.
 Provide appropriate patient education for all examinations performed. - 4.
 Provide for basic patient care, patient comfort, and anticipate the needs of the patient. - 5.
 Properly operate medical imaging equipment and accessory devices as appropriate for the student's current level of training/experience. - 6.
 Properly position the patient and required imaging equipment to perform radiographic examinations and procedures. - 7.
-Exercise independent judgment and discretion in the performance of radiographic imaging procedures as appropriate for the student's level of training/experience. - 8.
-Evaluate images with regard to technical quality, patient positioning, centering, patient motion, and processing as appropriate for the student's level of training/experience.
+Exercise independent judgment and discretion in the performance of radiographic imaging procedures as appropriate for the student's level of training/experience.